yashwanthrajadurai/19CS302_Module_10/Ex no_47.md

 Define a variables.

-Write a function to search an element in the double linked list..
+Write a function to insert a node in a linked list.

 Read the value using scanf.